 - In some modern systems (e.g., Ubuntu with Wayland),

-may display the login prompt for the graphical session, but the actual GUI runs on a separate server (e.g.,tty7
+tty1may display the login prompt for the graphical session, but the actual GUI runs on a separate server (e.g.,tty7for Xorg).

 -